AgnostiqHQ/covalent-awslambda-plugin/README.md

 pip install -e .
 ```

-Users can optionally configure this executor by specifying its properties in their Covalent's configuration file.
+Users can optionally configure this executor by specifying its properties in their Covalent configuration file.
 Following is a section showing the default configuration values for this executor

 ```
 [executors.awslambda]